 - Must have maintained the equivalent of a 3.0 g.p.a. in sociology courses taken at the host institution prior to initiation.

 - Must have completed at least four regular courses in sociology prior to initiation (exclusive of extension or courses graded pass/fail).

-Students in sociology or law and society may pursue a service learning course, Soc 423, Field Practicum.
+Student in sociology or law and society may pursue a service learning course, SOC 423, Field Practicum.
 It is reserved for 3rd and 4th year students.
 Contact the academic advisors for details.
-Students in Soc 423 complete 100 hours of work as an intern in the Greater Lafayette Community and meet as a class once a week to discuss their experiences and relevant sociological theories and methods.
+Students in SOC 423 complete 100 hours of work as an intern in the Greater Lafayette Community and meet as a class once a week to discuss their experiences and relevant sociological theories and methods.

 Sociology students who have completed 60 credit hours, and completed SOC 382 and SOC 383 may pursue a research internship, SOC 489.
 Students can earn 3-6 credits working in an organization that collects or analyzes data from surveys, social media, focus groups, interviews, or experiments.
 For more information, contact SocIntern@purdue.edu or view a brief video interviewing former interns.

 Each spring semester, the Sociology Department makes the following awards to undergraduate students at an awards reception:

 - CLA Alumni Outstanding Senior Award

 On alternate years, the Sociology Department makes the following awards to an undergraduate student at an awards reception:

 For descriptions of these awards, please click here.